Wildlander-mod/wildlander-mod.github.io/_16OtherResources/UltskyModdingGuide.md

 To install:

 1. Download and install[ Wintersun 3.1.5](https://www.nexusmods.com/skyrim/mods/95545?tab=files) with MO2.
-Load the esp plugin anywhere between _Book Covers Skyrim.esp_ and _Requiem.esp._ On the screenshot below it is right before _Requiem.esp_.
+Load the esp plugin anywhere between _Book Covers Skyrim.esp_ and _Requiem.esp._ On the screen shot below it is right before _Requiem.esp_.
 Mod position on the left side of MO does not matter (end of the mod list is fine).
 2. Download and install[ Wintersun - Requiem patch (v1.4)](https://www.nexusmods.com/skyrim/mods/95859?tab=files) from Segolia94's patch collection.
 Load the esp between _Ultimate Skyrim.esp_ and _Requiem for the Indifferent.esp_.
 3. Install [Wintersun 3.1.5 - Seg 1.4 - Ultsky 407](https://drive.google.com/file/d/1hP53c8KQQz4plQGNl-qlLSpMnYFRVy0d/view?usp=sharing) On the left side of MO2 keep this patch **after** Wintersun mod and Seg's patch.
 On the right side of MO load the esp **after** Seg's patch and also **after** _Ultimate Skyrim - Book Covers Skyrim.esp_ **_._** You can place both patches there, as shown on the screenshot below.
 4. Run the [Reqtificator](https://wiki.wildlandermod.com/16OtherResources/UltSkyFAQ/##reqtificator-questions).
 Done.

-_Note: If you are a Sanguine worshipper, and you are also using SNBCJ's "Requiem - Classic Food and Drink (R-CFD)" mod, make sure to load the Wintersun patches after the R-CFD patch, so that you'll get the correct effect from alcohol which boosts favor with Sanguine the more you drink._
+_Note: If you are a Sanguine worshiper, and you are also using SNBCJ's "Requiem - Classic Food and Drink (R-CFD)" mod, make sure to load the Wintersun patches after the R-CFD patch, so that you'll get the correct effect from alcohol which boosts favor with Sanguine the more you drink._

 *_Installing over an existing save:_